 Authentication Headers

-Every authenticated API call must include all three headers below.
-Missing or
+Every authenticated API call must include signed HMAC headers.
+Missing or invalid headers return an unauthenticated response.

 | Header | Description |